reymond-group/MultiStepRetrosynthesisTTL/README.md

 # Multistep Retrosynthesis by a Disconnection Aware Triple Transformer Loop

-This repo complements the ChemRxiv preprint ["Multistep retrosynthesis combining a disconnection aware triple transformer loop with a route penalty score guided tree search"](https://chemrxiv.org/engage/chemrxiv/article-details/6422d09a62fecd2a83937199).
+This repository complements the Chemical Science article: ["Multistep retrosynthesis combining a disconnection aware triple transformer loop with a route penalty score guided tree search"](https://pubs.rsc.org/en/content/articlelanding/2023/SC/D3SC01604H).

 The goal of this tool is to predict multistep retrosynthesis routes using a tree search strategy and exploiting the Disconnection-Aware Retrosynthesis model.
 This single-step retrosynthesis model is augmented by combining a bias-free systematic tagging as well as a template-based-inspired tagging using a reaction center substructure identification from known reactions.